andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 Using standard CSS we would create classes for all the elements in our Card component like the example above.
 This would require us to create these individual classes in a CSS file.
 In this scenario there are two things that need to be done:

-1. Name our classes.
-Naming is hard and further complicated when you have multiple people on your team.
-For example someone calls something a tile and another calls it a card.
+1. Name our CSS class names.
+But naming can be difficult, especially when multiple team members are involved.
+It can lead to confusion, for example, if one person refers to a component as a "tile" and another calls it a "card."
 2. Potentially duplicate the same CSS properties multiple times throughout the CSS file e.g. `margin: 0` and `padding: 1rem`

 ```css